BasicGenomics/IsoQuant/README.md

 ## Supported sequencing data

-IsoQuant support all kinds of long RNA data:
-* PacBio CCS
-* ONT dRNA / ONT cDNA
-* Assembled / corrected transcript sequences
+IsoQuantBaseCode specifically supports BaseCode data.

-Reads must be provided in FASTQ or FASTA format (can be gzipped).
-If you have already aligned your reads to the reference genome, simply provide sorted and indexed BAM files.
+Reads must be provided as sorted and indexed BaseCode BAM files.
 IsoQuant expect reads to contain polyA tails.
 For more reliable transcript model construction do not trim polyA tails.

-IsoQuant can also take aligned Illumina reads to correct long-read spliced alignments.
-However, short reads are _not_ used to discover transcript models or compute abundances.

 ## Supported reference data